 - Add a few stevia drops, not to sweeten the bread but to reduce the eggy taste.

-Easy Low Carb Bread Recipes You Will Love
+Other Easy Low Carb Bread Recipes You Might Love